-- a.
-The date of the plan amendment or curtailment, and - b.
-The date that the Company recognizes related restructuring costs a.
-Service costs comprising current service costs, past-service costs, gains and losses on curtailments and non-routine settlements: and
+a.
+The date of the plan amendment or curtailment, and

-Net interest is calculated by applying the discount rate to the net defined benefit liability or asset.
-The Company recognizes the following changes in the net defined benefit obligation as an expense in the statement of profit and loss:
+b.
+The date that the Company recognizes related restructuring costs

-Entities are required to state their policy for termination benefits, employee benefit reimbursements and benefit risk sharing.
+Net interest is calculated by applying the discount rate to the net defined benefit (lability or asset.
+The Company Entities are required to state their policy for termination benefits, employee benefit reimbursements and benefit risk sharing.